Inventsable/Joystick-Buddies/README.md

 * ~~Tags > Detect common tags in layer names for limb and direction.~~
 * ~~Tags > Sort layer color labels by scoped number of common tags and type (limb/direction).~~
 * ~~Selection > Reactive selection length and change detection~~
-* Selection > Identify if selection has single tags like 'Brow' or 'Pupil' for corresponding Rig Recipe.
+* ~~Selection > Identify if selection has single tags like 'Brow' or 'Pupil' for corresponding Rig Recipe.~~
-* Selection > Generate total unique tag list within currently selected layer names, if multiple prompt creation of Rig Recipe.
+* ~~Selection > Generate total unique tag list within currently selected layer names.~~
+* Selection > Refactor to fix selection not changing when total length is unchanged.
+(1 > 1)
+* Selection > Refactor to determine if target should be Layers, Properties, or Items.
+* Selection > Prompt Rig Recipe components.
-* Rig Recipe > If exist, detect if character style is line-art or solids.
+* Rig Recipe > If exist, detect if character art style is line or solid.
 * Rig Recipe > Auto-rig pupils within eye bounds and set keyframes for Joystick.
 * Rig Recipe > Auto-rig brows for blinking and generic sad/mad/flat Slider keyframes.
 * Rig Recipe > Prompt doubling of strokes with Trim Path slider to create sleeves on line-art arms and legs.